RolandChristensen/developer-journal/_drafts/git.md

 The basic process is:
 1. Develop a fully functional, testable unit of code, complete with unit tests.
-1. `git diff` to view the changes you have made to double check your work.
+1. `git diff` to view the changes you have made to double check your work before committing.
 (There are much better tools for viewing diffs, Visual Studio and Visual Studio Code have great extensions.)
 1. `git add .`, `$ git add file-name`, or `$ git add directory-name` to stage files to be tracked.
 1. `git commit -m "Useful commit message that describes the change"`
 1. Repeat until the feature is done.